Sperm Extraction with Micro-TESE: How Does It Work?

 What are the Micro Side Effects?

-In general, the chance of damaging the testicle itself during the surgery is very low because the scrotum heals quickly after surgery; however, complications like bleeding, infection, pain and discomfort at the surgical site, swelling or bruising in the scrotum, and numbness or tingling in the scrotum may occur for the patient and should be reported to the doctor.
+In general, the chance of damaging the testicle itself during the surgery is very low because the scrotum heals quickly after surgery; however, micro TESE surgery side effects like bleeding, infection, pain and discomfort at the surgical site, swelling or bruising in the scrotum, and numbness or tingling in the scrotum may occur for the patient and should be reported to the doctor.

 Is it OK to undergo a second micro-TESE if no sperm could be harvested in the first procedure?